Salanpur Area: Illegal coal mining

 India is the third largest coal producer in the world.
 Mining is a highly organized industry, but there are gaps and loopholes.
 Beyond, or rather underneath, the well-organised industry, there is a large sector described as illegal mining.
 According to Haradhan Roy, the veteran political leader and trade unionist, about a million tonnes of coal are produced by illegal collieries in Raniganj alone.
 The total annual national production from such mines in India is not less than 20 million tonnes.
 In 2001 there were at least 33 identified sites of unauthorized mining in Raniganj.
 Of these many were in Salanpur, Sripur, Satgram and Sodepur Areas.
 Seven are outside ECL's lease-hold land.
 However, apart from the identified areas, such activities are spread across the entire region.

 Systematic mining and movement of coal by the railways, started in the mid-nineteenth century in the Raniganj Coalfields, led by Carr, Tagore and Company.
 The conventional "board and pillar" system was used in Indian underground collieries.
 In this system coal pillars are left behind to support the roof and the vacant space was not always filled with sand.
 ECL leaves a mine as soon as it is ‘uneconomic’, leaving the remaining coal for others to scavenge upon.
 There are around 1,380 abandoned pits and inclines of ECL in the region.

-The veteran CITU leader, Sunil Basu Roy, described the workers of the illegal mines as "the wretched on the earth" – they have no where else to go and no other means of survival.
+The veteran CITU leader, Sunil Basu Roy, described the workers of the illegal mines as "the wretched on the earth" – they have nowhere else to go and no other means of survival.
 In Gourandi village, near Asansol, around 5,000 people work in shifts in an open cast mine.
 Work in such mines are labour-intensive and machines are unknown.
-The poor who rush into such jobs come from all segments of society, the adivasi and other locals and migrants.
+The poor who rush into such jobs come from all segments of society, the Adivasi and other locals and migrants.
 They are quite often in the news when accidents occur.